robotframework/robotframework/INSTALL.rst

 -------------

-Robot Framework is supported on Python_, Jython_ (JVM) and IronPython_ (.NET) and runs also on PyPy_.
+Robot Framework is supported on Python_, Jython_ (JVM) and IronPython_ (.NET) and runs also on `PyPy <http://pypy.org>`_.
 The interpreter you want to use should be installed before installing the framework.

 Which interpreter to use depends on the needed test libraries and test environment in general.
 Some libraries use tools or modules that only work